Tim Truzy has a small pack of happy and healthy rescued dogs.

 How to Set Up Your Home for Your New Dog

-1. Establish a Place to Sleep
+1. Give your friend a good Place to Sleep

 2. Designate a Space for Food and Water